hannah416/G3-finalproject/README.md

 **🔤 Building Vocabulary (7 mins.)**

-**Activity:** Ss interact with an app to learn and practice key vocabulary related to the story through flashcards, matching games, or quizzes.
+**Activity:** Ss interact with an app to learn and practice key vocabulary related to the story through flashcards.
-**App Functionality:** The [App #1] app provides digital flashcards, interactive matching games, and quizzes that Ss can complete on their tablets.
+**App Functionality:** The [App #1] app provides digital flashcards that Ss can also have a closer look on their tablets.
 **Objective:** Introduce and practice key vocabulary related to the story, enhancing Ss' vocabulary knowledge.

 **🎰 Guessing the Story with Images (5 mins.)**